18F/handbook/_pages/tools/slack/getting-started.md

 **[Fill in your profile](https://gsa-tts.slack.com/account/profile).** A complete profile gives everyone a better chance of knowing who you are.

-- **Display name**: You can use your name or a short handle like `@example` or `@first.last`
+- **Display name**: You can use your name or a short handle like  `@example (they)` or `@first.last (they/them)`
+    - Your [pronouns](https://pronoun.is/) are optional but strongly encouraged.
+Having these visible helps TTS be gender inclusive.
+They're not required because we want to ensure people who might change their pronouns don’t feel pressure to have an answer at all times.
 - **What I do**: Include your team here (required)
 - **Location**: Where you are (required)
-- **Pronouns**: Your [pronouns](https://pronoun.is/) are optional but strongly encouraged.
-Having these visible helps TTS be gender inclusive.
-They're not required because we want to ensure people who might change their pronouns don’t feel pressure to have an answer at all times.
 - For people with GSA emails, the `Full name` and `Phone number` are overwritten with [your information from GCIMS]({{site.baseurl}}/changing-your-name/) every time you sign in, so don't bother changing those.

 ## Usage